-While some might criticize this and other’s star boycotts as sour grapes, there’s more to it than that.
+While some might criticize this and other boycotts as sour grapes, there’s more to it than that.
 Most of the stars who have boycotted the Grammys in the past have done it not out of personal vendettas but in protest of the award show’s history of alleged racial bias.
 Since the show’s inception in 1957, only ten Black artists have won Album of the Year: Stevie Wonder, who first did it in 1974(!), Michael Jackson, Lionel Richie, Quincy Jones, Natalie Cole, Whitney Houston, Lauryn Hill, Outkast, Ray Charles, and most recently, Herbie Hancock in 2008 (for a tribute album full of Joni Mitchell covers, and not for any of the now-classic albums this trailblazer created.)
 So, while some artists might blow off the Grammys due to simply not caring, others – from the 1989 mass boycott to Frank Ocean – boycott for more personal reasons.

 “Because of the secret committees,” The Weeknd told The New York Times, “I will no longer allow my label to submit my music to the Grammys.”
 This decision came after The Weeknd (born Abel Tesfaye) criticized the show for shutting out his 2020 album, After Hours, as well as his incredibly successful song, “Blinding Lights.”
 When the 63 rd Grammy nominees were announced and The Weekend was absent from all categories, he tweeted, “The Grammys remain corrupt.
 You owe me, my fans, and the industry transparency…”

 The complete shutout has, as the Times noted, “zeroed in on a little-understood part of the Grammy process: the role of anonymous expert committees, which review initial nomination choices by the thousands of music professionals who make up the voting membership of the Recording Academy, the nonprofit group behind the awards, and — for 61 of the Grammys’ 84 categories — have the final say about who makes the cut.”
-After the Weeknd’s announcement, The Recording Academy’s interim chief executive Harvey Mason Jr. (who is subbing in after the controversial ouster of the past two presidents, Deborah Dugan and Neil Portnow, which Vulture details here) said that the Academy is “disappointed when anyone is upset.
+After the Weeknd’s announcement, The Recording Academy’s interim chief executive Harvey Mason Jr. (who, at the time, was subbing in after the controversial ouster of the past two presidents, Deborah Dugan and Neil Portnow, which Vulture details here) said that the Academy is “disappointed when anyone is upset.
 But I will say that we are constantly evolving.
 And this year, as in past years, we are going to take a hard look at how to improve our awards process, including the nomination review committees.”